 About the Aga Khan Fund for Economic Development

 As an international development agency dedicated to promoting entrepreneurship and building economically sound enterprises in the developing world, the Aga Khan Fund for Economic Development (AKFED) often works in parts of the world that lack sufficient foreign direct investment.
-AKFED operates as a network of affiliates with more than 90 separate project companies employing over 47,000 people.
-It had revenues of US$4.3 billion in 2017, but because of its development ethos, it reinvests all profits in further development.
+AKFED operates as a network of affiliates with more than 90 separate project companies employing over 65,000 people.
+In 2019, it had consolidated revenues of US$4.5 billion.

 For more than 75 years, AKFED has made investments and operated companies in the developing nations of Africa, South Asia and Central Asia.
 The Fund is active in 18 countries in the developing world: Afghanistan, Bangladesh, Burkina Faso, Burundi, the Democratic Republic of the Congo, India, Ivory Coast, Kenya, Kyrgyz Republic, Mali, Mozambique, Pakistan, Rwanda, Senegal, Syria, Tajikistan, Tanzania and Uganda.
 AKFED seeks to create profitable, sustainable enterprises through long-term investments that result in strong equity positions.
 This in turn allows AKFED to take a “hands-on” approach by providing managerial and technical expertise.
 Profits generated by the Fund are reinvested in other economic development initiatives under the AKFED umbrella.